jarekjozwiak/JSLog/README.md

 <script src="JSLog.js"></script>
 ```

 Compatible with Chrome.
-Other browsers in progrss...
+Other browsers in progress...